filecoin-project/specs/client-data.md

 ### CommP

-`CommP` is the root hash of a piece that a clients wants to store in Filecoin and it is generated on using `RepHash` on some raw data that respects the Storage Formats.
+`CommP` is the root hash of a piece that a clients wants to store in Filecoin and it is generated on using `RepHash` (as described in TODO) on some raw data that respects the Storage Formats.

 ### RepHash